 Not all synths tell you how many poles their filters have (or, in the case of digital synths and filters, how many poles they emulate) or let you change them which ought to be easy in software.
 Lacking any precise information, you might assume a typical filter roll-off of 12dB/octave.

 There are a handful of common types of EQ and filters:

 - Fixed EQ.
 This is typically a single control such as Treble or Bass.
 A mixer might have Low (bass) and High (treble) EQ controls.
 The cutoff frequency here is fixed and you control the amount of cut or boost.

 - Graphic EQ.
 This divides the frequency range into a series of bands that you can cut and boost individually.
 They are easily recognised by a row of sliders, each controlling a specific frequency band.
-They are common on hi fi systems, as stand alone studio devices and can be found in software.
-Although you can technically divide the spectrum into any number of bands, typical divisions on hardware units are 15 and 31 covering two-thirds and one-third of an octave ranges respectively.
+They are common on hi-fi systems, as stand-alone studio devices and can be found in software.
+Although you can technically divide the spectrum into any number of bands, typical divisions on hardware units are 15 and 31 covering two-thirds and one-third of an octave range respectively.
 Software developers are a law unto themselves and any number goes.